The Latest Scoop About Awnings

 Many of the pre-manufactured budget-type retractable awning fabrics are made with RV fabrics that cost substantially less and are less durable than the woven acrylic awning fabric utilized by custom awning manufacturers, like Accent.
 Those fabrics mildew, rot, peel and stretch and this damage means that they can fall off, causing injury or damage to any people or plants underneath.

 You likely have already seen quite a few awning valances without knowing it.
-An awning’s valance is the decorative piece of fabric that hangs down from the rest of the awning and is designed to cover the hardware when retracted.
+An awning’s valance is a decorative piece of fabric that hangs down from the rest of the awning and is designed to cover the hardware when retracted.

 Valances are attached to the front frame of awnings, and they are very important.
-In addition to being aesthetically pleasing, they provide more shade during early and late parts of the day when the sun is low.
+In addition to being aesthetically pleasing, they provide more shade during the early and late parts of the day when the sun is low.

 Variable valances offer even more flexibility – they can either roll down several feet or, when closed, disappear completely into your awning’s front rail.

 Awning valances tend to be attractive features that enhance curb appeal.
 Those pretty little curtains on the front of your valance can hang down or retract, depending on the awning options you choose.

 The importance of an awning’s hood are often underestimated.
 They are particularly important for retractable awnings when living in cold or wet environments and if you have selected a light colored fabric

 A hood should be made out of aluminum (sometimes cheap hoods are made out of plastic or even fabric) cylinder that the awning’s fabric rolls up into when the awning is closed and not being used.
 Keeping the fabric safe when not in use will add years to the fabric’s lifespan.
 When the awning is rolled up safely in the hood, the fabric is covered on the sides & top, with the wall protecting the awning fabric from the back.